The House of Discord

-The House of Discord (1913) is a silent American drama film directed by James Kirkwood, Sr., written by F. E. Woods and A. Clayton Harris from a play by William C. deMille.
+The House of Discord (1913) is a silent American drama film directed by James Kirkwood Sr., written by F. E. Woods and A. Clayton Harris from the play by William C. deMille.
 The film stars Lionel Barrymore and marked the theatrical film debut of actor Jack Mulhall.

-Synopsis
+Plot

 A mother attempts to save her daughter from making a social mistake after she finds it similar to one she had once faced herself.